Kate Sedley

-Kate Sedley (born 30 July 1926) is the pen-name of Brenda Margaret Lilian Clarke (née Honeyman), an English historical novelist.
+Brenda Margaret Lilian Clarke (née Honeyman, 30 July 1926 – 28 February 2022), better known by the pen-name of Kate Sedley, was an English historical novelist.

 She was born in Bristol in 1926 and educated at The Red Maids' School, Westbury-on-Trym.
-She is married and has a son and a daughter, and three grandchildren.
+She was married and had a son and a daughter, and three grandchildren.
 Her medieval historical whodunnits feature Roger the Chapman, who has given up a monk's cell for the freedom of peddling his wares on the road.
+She died on 28 February 2022, at the age of 95.

 Roger the Chapman series

 Set in 15th-century Great Britain: